-The charts below show a 16-year history of Planning application submittals, through October 2016.
-Planning and zoning application numbers "bottomed out" in 2009 and Planning and other development services staffing levels were reduced during that time period, accordingly.
-There has been a slight trend upward in development applications since 2009, with 2015 and 2016 total application volumes exceeding 2002 levels when the Planning Division had six planners and three administrative assistants (the Planning Division currently has 2.5 planners, to administrative assistants, and a Community Development Director functioning as a planner).
-Additional duties have been added to the Planning Division since 2009 (e.g. Redevelopment and Code Enforcement).
-Planning staff has limited capacity at current staffing levels to take on additional Master Plan implementation project or other special projects.
+The chart on the following page shows an 18-year history of Planning application submittals, through October 2018.
+Planning and zoning application numbers "bottomed out" in 2009 and Planning and other development services staffing levels were reduced during that time period, commensurately.
+There has been a slight trend upward in development applications every year since 2009, with total application volumes the last four years exceeding 2002 levels when the Planning Division had six planners and three administrative assistants.
+The Planning Division has added a full-time planner to the staff in the last year, bringing the current staffing total to three planners and two administrative assistants.